Bachelor of Arts - 429AB

 High performing students may be eligible to enrol in the Bachelor of Arts (Honours) course available at the UC Canberra campus.

-- 2016->UCI Lingnan Institute For Further Education (Life)-Internal
+- 2016->UCI - Lingnan Institute for Further Education, Hong Kong-Internal